rmraya/TypesXML/docs/tutorial.md

 ## 9. Merging Default Attributes from Grammars

-TypesXML collects default attribute values declared in any grammar it can load (DTD, Relax NG, or XML Schema) and merges them into SAX events.
+TypesXML collects default attribute values declared in any grammar it can load (DTD, RelaxNG, or XML Schema) and merges them into SAX events.
 That means elements automatically receive attributes such as `translate="yes"` or `class="- map/map"` without you manually copying values.
 DTD defaults participate in the same way as schema-driven defaults.

 To benefit from this feature: